 Custodian of Records

 Pursuant to Penal Code section 11102.2(b); beginning January 1, 2011, the Department of Justice (DOJ) shall implement a confirmation program to process fingerprint-based criminal offender record information background responses on individuals designated by applicant agencies to serve as Custodian of Records.
 Effective July 1, 2011, no person shall serve as an agency Custodian of Records unless they have been confirmed by the DOJ.
-Every agency must designate at least one Custodian of Records.
+Every authorized agency must designate at least one Custodian of Records.
 Criminal justice agency personnel who have undergone a state and federal criminal record background check are exempt from these requirements.

 The agency Custodian of Records will be responsible for the security, storage, dissemination and destruction of the criminal records furnished to the agency and will serve as the primary contact for the DOJ.